The Sherman Paradox

 The Financial Context: A Reality Check

-The Budget Overrun: In August, the Administration was forced to hold a referendum to acquire an additional $2.5 million from taxpayers because the original budget for the school project was insufficient.
-The cost overruns were already a reality long before neighbors began asking for tarps.
+The Budget Overrun: In August, the administration held a referendum to ask taxpayers for an additional $2.5 million because the original budget for the school project was insufficient.
+The cost overruns were a reality long before neighbors asked for tarps.

-The Executive Compensation: While warning residents about potential tax hikes over minor compliance costs, the First Selectman’s own compensation has seen a steep trajectory.
-Public records indicate that since taking office in 2018, the First Selectman’s salary has increased by approximately 55%, jumping from $53,568 to a proposed $83,202 for the 2025-26 fiscal year.
+The Executive Compensation: While warning residents about potential tax hikes over minor compliance costs, the First Selectman’s compensation has soared.
+Since taking office in 2018, his salary has increased by approximately 55%, jumping from $53,568 to a proposed $83,202 for the 2025-26 fiscal year.

-The Historical Context: The irony of the "fiscal responsibility" lecture is further compounded by public records reported by The News-Times and confirmed by U.S. Bankruptcy Court filings (Case No. 17-51204).
-These records establish that First Selectman Lowe filed for Chapter 7 liquidation on September 29, 2017—just months before taking office.
-While personal financial struggles are not uncommon, they become relevant when that official uses his public platform to threaten taxpayers about the town's ledger.
+The Historical Context: The "fiscal responsibility" lecture is further complicated by public records reported by The News-Times and confirmed by U.S. Bankruptcy Court filings (Case No. 17-51204).
+First Selectman Lowe filed for Chapter 7 liquidation on September 29, 2017, just months before taking office.

-The "Private Matter" Defense: When the bankruptcy filing first came to light, First Selectman Lowe dismissed the concerns, stating to the press: “It’s just a personal matter between my wife and I...
+The "Private Matter" Defense: When the bankruptcy filing surfaced, Lowe dismissed it to the press: “It’s just a personal matter between my wife and I...
 Personal attacks have been a standard tool of the Sherman Republican Town Committee and I’m certainly not going to roll over.”

-This defense fundamentally misunderstands the nature of public service.
-Bankruptcy proceedings are a matter of public record not for the sake of gossip, but for the sake of transparency.
-They exist to alert creditors—and in this case, voters—to a potential pattern of financial instability.
+Bankruptcy proceedings are public record not for gossip, but for transparency.
+They alert creditors and voters to a pattern of financial instability.

-When an official asks taxpayers to trust them with a $50 million renovation and a $2.5 million emergency referendum, their personal history of insolvency is not a "partisan attack."
-It is a relevant professional data point.
-It raises a legitimate question: If the First Selectman viewed his own insolvency as merely a "personal matter," does he view the Town’s current budget overrun as merely a "political" one?
+When an official asks taxpayers to trust them with a $50 million renovation and a $2.5 million emergency referendum, a history of insolvency is not a partisan attack.
+It is a professional data point.
+It raises a legitimate question: If the First Selectman views his own insolvency as merely a "personal matter," does he view the town’s current budget overrun as merely a "political" one?

-The data suggests a troubling pattern: An administration that has overseen significant salary increases for itself and massive budget overruns for its pet project is now threatening residents with "tax hikes" for requesting a $500 tarp to prevent water damage.
+The data paints a clear picture: An administration that oversaw massive salary increases for itself and a multi-million dollar budget overrun for its project is now threatening residents with "tax hikes" for requesting a $500 tarp to prevent water damage.

 The Cost of Silence

-The residents of Sawmill Road are not anti-school.
-They are not anti-renovation.
-They are invested in the success of the project—literally and figuratively.
+The residents of Sawmill Road are not anti-renovation.
 They voted for the budget.
 They pay the taxes.

-Competence means securing a construction site so the roof doesn't rip off in winter.
-Competence means installing a simple light barrier to respect the zoning laws you enforce on others.
-Competence means managing traffic so that an ambulance isn't blocked by a pick-up line.
-And most of all, competence means accepting feedback from the community without resorting to threats about tax hikes.
+Competence means securing a site so the weather barriers don't rip off in winter.
+It means installing a light barrier to respect the zoning laws enforced on everyone else.
+It means managing traffic so an ambulance isn't blocked.
+And it means accepting community feedback without threatening tax hikes.

-As the "White Lantern" continues to glow over Sherman, it illuminates more than just the construction site.
-It illuminates a choice for the town.
-Sherman can continue to be a place where the rules apply to everyone, or it can become a place where the government is above the law, and the citizens are expected to pay the bill in silence.
+As the "White Lantern" continues to glow, it highlights a choice for the town.
+Sherman can enforce its rules equally, or it can operate a government that considers itself above the law, expecting citizens to pay the bill and stay quiet.

-For now, the residents are watching.
-And they are no longer staying quiet.
+The residents are watching.
+And they are done staying quiet.

 Update: Administration Response